xiaodi-nie/my-hugo-site-with-cd/content/posts/kubernetes.md

 - Course notes
 ---

+This is a course note and the majority of the meterials came from [this qwiklab](https://www.qwiklabs.com/focuses/557?parent=catalog)

 ## Overview

 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The Kubernetes Engine environment consists of multiple machines (specifically Google Compute Engine instances) grouped together to form a container cluster.